Personal Brand – Building An Effective One20th July 2018

 Perception is the key word here.
 First, think about your appearance and what kind of message it conveys.
 If you are in the professional services, then there is little room for manoeuvre as smart business dress is usually the order of the day.
 That said, it also means small details will stand out.
 I know the Managing Director of a local design agency who always wears bright and somewhat flamboyant shirts.
 He still looks smart but he stands out and has become known for this particular idiosyncrasy.
 This vibrancy is reflected through his energy and the rest of the way his business is perceived.

-Next think about how you communicate: your body language, the words you use, and the manner in which you use them.
+Next think about how you communicate: your body language, the words you use.
+Even the manner in which you use them.
 Another cliché here is “it’s not what you say, it’s how you say it”.
-There is obviously some truth to this, and confidence in your ability to provide value will shine through… but the words are still important.
-Develop a culture of words and phrases that are synonymous with your business and your way of doing things and then use them consistently.
-This is something the world’s biggest and most successful companies do, and it helps with ensuring the consistency of their message.
+There is obviously some truth to this, and confidence in your ability to provide value will shine through.
+But the words are still important.
+Develop a culture of words and phrases that are synonymous with your business and your way of doing things.
+Then use them consistently.
+The world’s biggest and most successful companies do, and it helps them to ensure the consistency of their message.

 The hardest part of developing your personal brand is actually thinking about it.
 Once you have figured out what your business truly is, and how you can demonstrate that through your own behaviour, you will most certainly be on the right track.